conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 default_package_id_mode=package_revision_mode
 ```

-These modes are **very important** together with the lockfiles in order to achieve a fully reproducible graph, as this mode make sure that
+These modes are **very important** together with the lockfiles in order to achieve a fully reproducible graph, as this mode makes sure that
-the packages has been built with the exact same recipe revision and package revision in upstream dependencies.
+the packages have been built with the exact same recipe revision and package revision in upstream dependencies.
 In other words, this will
 achieve **exact binary addressing** (the package revision is the hash of the contents), meaning that in case an upstream binary is rebuilt,
 it will induce a compulsory build of new binaries downstream.